6.4 Records Management

 (3) An Individual Education Plan (IEP)/special education diploma

-(4) Official transcripts indicating graduation from a school that meets the guidelines set in Appendix 302, Guidelines for the Accreditation of Job Corps High School Programs
+(4) Official transcripts indicating graduation from a school that meets the guidelines set in Appendix 302, Guidelines for the Ongoing Quality Monitoring of Job Corps High School Programs

 (5) A foreign diploma